Bright Futures - We Know Your Name Not Your Story

 VicHealth’s Bright Futures for Young Victorians Challenge provides support for projects which promote community and young people's (12–25 years old) resilience, social connection and mental wellbeing and as part of the initiative, Indigo Shire received funding to participate in the program “We Know Your Name But Not Your Story.”
 (WKYNNYS)

-We are delivering the WKYNNYS project at Yackandandah Primary School in conjunction with Digital Story Tellers, a purpose centred film making agency.
+We delivered the WKYNNYS project at Yackandandah Primary School in conjunction with Digital Story Tellers, a purpose-centred film making agency.

 The key outcomes of this program include:

 - Building connections between young people and their community.

 - Delivering communication, storytelling and video editing sessions for young people.

 - Facilitating the data collection of stories.